 1. The Board recognizes the need to assess the governance functions and performance of the Board.
-The Board shall establish a board assessment review process to assess the board and review the policies and board manual annual, no later than December 2018.
+The Board shall establish a board assessment review process to assess the board.

 This policy should be reviewed every four years and when the Act is amended.